When can I start?

 Is yoga a religion?

 Yoga is not a religion.
-It is a 5,000 year old science.
+It is a 5,000 year old philosophy that provides instructions for living well.
 Students at the Studio learn to find an inner spiritual peace (non-religious), strength and flexibility, which is useful to bring balance, joy and health to everyday life.

 Will Yoga help me to manage stress and tension?